 You can help scientists research the effects of climate change on redwood forests by taking photos for our free Redwood Watch project.

 Just find a redwood tree in a park, in your own backyard, or in a botanical garden around the world.
-Use the free Redwood Watch iPhone application powered by iNaturalist or your own camera to take a photo of the tree and submit it online.
+Use the Redwood Watch application powered by iNaturalist or your own camera to take a photo of the tree and submit it online.

 Get the iPhone app by clicking on the App Store button on your iPhone, then click on the search button and type “Redwood Watch.”
 Watch our online tutorial to learn how to use the Redwood Watch iPhone application.